Wintermute0110/AEL-asset-library/README.md

    the XML file defines the metadata and assets.
 For Launchers, the XML file defines the metadata, the assets and the emulator parameters (aka the arguments).

-   To import and XML file, go to AEL addon settins, then go to "IO" tab, then select "Import configuration".
+ * To import and XML file, go to AEL addon settings, then go to "IO" tab, then select "Import configuration".
 Remember to change the ROM path, assets path and application path in the XML before importing (or you can change later after importing using the "Edit Launcher" context menu).